DanielYWoo/danielywoo.github.io/_posts/2020-02-02-cache-consistency-with-database.markdown

 ### Conclusions

 It's often impossible to implement linearizability consistency model with distributed cache and database systems considering all kinds of errors and failures.
 Every cache pattern has its limitation and in some cases you cannot get sequential consistency, or sometimes you get unexpected latency between cache and database.
 With all the solutions I showed in this article, there are always corner cases that you might encounter with high concurrency.
-So, there is no silver bullet for this, konw the limitation and define your consistency requirement before you choose a solution.
+So, there is no silver bullet for this, know the limitation and define your consistency requirement before you choose a solution.